Bazz94/my_notes/README.md

 # myNotes
 ### Description
 A note taking app, with labels and user accounts.
+Frontend made with React and MUI, and backend with Node and Express.

 ### Images
 <p float="left">